When to visit the vet?

 - Increased Warmth in Joint(S)

 Dogs with septic arthritisArthritis is an inflammation of the joints that can cause pain, swelling, stiffness, and limited mobility.
 There are many forms of arthritis, including rheumatoid arthritis and osteoarthritis. often show acuteAcute refers to a condition that occurs suddenly and is usually of short duration.
 In a medical context, it describes symptoms or illnesses that can quickly become serious and require immediate attention. lameness that can worsen rapidly.
-The affected joints are usually swollen, warm, and painful to the touch.
-The lameness can vary from mild to severe and often affects only a single joint, but can also affect multipleMultiple means manifold or repeated and is used to describe conditions or events that occur in multiple instances or at different locations.
+The affected joints are typically swollen, warm, and painful to the touch.
+Lameness can range from mild to severe and often affects only a single joint, but can also involve multipleMultiple means manifold or repeated and is used to describe conditions or events that occur in multiple instances or at different locations.
 In veterinary medicine, this may indicate multiple lesions, tumors, or other pathological changes. joints.

 Diagnosis